Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Riverstone's median income among taxpayers was $65,869 in financial year 2022.
+The median income among taxpayers in Riverstone SA2 was $65,869 in financial year 2022.
 The average income stood at $77,780 during the same period.
 These figures compare to Greater Sydney's median and average incomes of $56,994 and $80,856 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Riverstone would be approximately $74,175 (median) and $87,588 (average) as of September 2025.
-Census data shows that household, family and personal incomes in Riverstone rank highly nationally, between the 75th and 82nd percentiles.
-The predominant income cohort spans 40.5% of locals (8,589 people), falling within the $1,500 - 2,999 weekly bracket.
-This aligns with the metropolitan region where this cohort represents 30.9%.
-Higher earners make up a substantial presence in Riverstone, with 30.8% exceeding $3,000 weekly.
-High housing costs consume 20.3% of income.
-Despite this, strong earnings place disposable income at the 75th percentile nationally.
+Based on Wage Price Index growth of 12.61%, estimated median and average incomes for Riverstone SA2 as of September 2025 would be approximately $74,175 and $87,588.
+Census data shows that household, family, and personal incomes in Riverstone rank highly nationally, between the 75th and 81st percentiles.
+Income brackets indicate that 40.5% of locals (8,589 people) fall into the $1,500 - 2,999 weekly income category, which aligns with the metropolitan region where this cohort represents 30.9%.
+A substantial presence of higher earners is noted, with 30.8% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+High housing costs consume 20.3% of income, but strong earnings place disposable income at the 75th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income